Tuesday, December 18, 2012

 Method

-When oil is heated, sauté shallots and add in spices.
+When oil is heated, sauté shallots and add in spice paste.

 Fry till aromatic and oil splits.